mParticle/mparticle-web-media-sdk/README.md

 // Register any media kits SampleMediaKit.register(mParticle.config)

+mParticle.init('REPLACE WITH API KEY', mParticleConfig);

-const mediaSession = new MediaSession(
+// Later in your code, when a user begins to engage with your content const mediaSession = new MediaSession(
     mParticle,                    // mParticle SDK Instance
     '1234567',                    // Custom media ID